dfinity/motoko/design/StableMemory.md

 For backwards compatibility reasons, we can't do that.

-Luckily, stable variables always require non-zero bytes to encode, we should be able to devise a backwards compatible scheme for upgrading from pre-StableMemory canisters to post-StableMemory canisters, as follows.
+Luckily, stable variables always require non-zero bytes to encode, so we can devise a backwards compatible scheme for upgrading from pre-StableMemory canisters to post-StableMemory canisters, as follows.